Job Opportunities

 - Monitor and maintain students’ emotional and physical well-being.
 Be prepared to help students who are dealing with homesickness or need help making new friends.
 You are also responsible for making sure that there is no bullying and that students treat each other and SJW staff/faculty with respect.

-- With oversight from the Director of Educational Programming, organize and participate in after-class/evening activities for students each day.
+- With oversight from the Director of Programming, organize and participate in after-class/evening activities for students each day.
 Create a fun and engaging atmosphere for the students when they are not at classes, clinics, or jam sessions.
 A week at camp usually includes following activities: an ice cream social, evening sports, s’mores night, a talent show, a dorm dance, a Friends and Family dinner and a student showcase.
 It is the responsibility of the counselor staff to organize and facilitate these events.
 Normally the duties will involve grocery shopping, decorating, DJ-ing, coaching, leading a morning activity or counselor talent show skit, etc.

 - Report any threats, safety issues or concerns to the Registrar and Head Counselor.
 If you observe anything that concerns you, report it to the main office immediately.